-As a matter of principle, The Rotting Post does not endorse commercial products.
-Our endorsement could cause a run on a product, disrupt the free market, send the global economy into a tailspin, and lead to widespread anarchy.
+As a matter of principle, The Rotting Post does not endorse presidential candidates.
+Our endorsement could jeopardize our critical journalistic neutrality, create chaos in the electoral process, and threaten our democracy.
 But when it comes to Hot Pockets, we must make an exception.

 Why?
 To begin with, just look at this packaging:

 That’s right.
 It actually cites a made-up taste test and then says, “Not based on a fact.”